jrojas7/Test_Project/README.md

 # Test_Project

-Why I used Serenity BDD framework and Java?

-I was thinking to use Selenium + Java + Test NG in order to write one of the test cases, and use Postman for the other one, but I decided to use Serenity BDD framework, because I was able to execute both test cases there.
+I would like to share with you a little bit of Serenity BDD which is a course that I am taking now.
+I created 3 test cases, 2 for an Ecommerce site and one for API testing.
+All of them created only on Serenity BDD.
+The test cases are the following:
+1. Verify that it is possible to create a new account in the http://automationpractice.com/index.php site.
+2. Verify that it is possible to buy a product in the http://automationpractice.com/index.php site.
+3. Verify that the email michael.lawson@reqres.in is in page 2 in https://reqres.in/ using GET https://reqres.in/api/users?page=2.

-There is nothing wrong with creating our own framework (it takes you more time), but it was useful for me writing both test cases in this framework at this time.
+There is nothing wrong with creating our own framework, an example of that could be Java + Selenium + Test NG (it takes you more time), but writing them on Serenity framework, is more easy.
 As a framework, Serenity give us the following advantages:
 - UI testing with Selenium.
 - API testing with Rest Assure